redhat-developer/s2i-dotnetcore/README.md

 The dotnet-pgsql-persistent creates a .NET Core service with a PostgreSQL backend.
 It provides parameters for all the environment variables of the s2i-dotnetcore builder and variables to setup the database.
 The database connection information is passed to the
 .NET application via the `ConnectionString` environment variable.

+**community/dotnet-baget.json**

+Provides templates for deploying a persistent, or ephemeral NuGet Server on OpenShift.
+These templates use BaGet, an open-source NuGet server implementation.
+Source code for BaGet can be found at: https://github.com/loic-sharma/BaGet.git.